oslabs-beta/NextInspect/npm-package/README.md

 ## Roadmap

-Here are some features our team is looking to bring to NextInspect:
+Here are some features our team is looking to bring to NextInspect in the near future:

 - Filtering options for chart columns to filter requests by name, method, rendering, etc.
 - Ability to export chart metrics to a HAR file.